sonia-nazeer/eco-trade-hub-online-marketplace-used-auto-parts/README.md

-# ECO Trade Hub – Online Marketplace for Used Auto Parts 🔧🛒
+Jo# ECO Trade Hub – Online Marketplace for Used Auto Parts 🔧🛒

 A multi-vendor e-commerce platform built using PHP and MySQL that enables buyers and sellers to trade used auto parts.
 Promotes eco-friendly recycling in the automotive sector.